cxpartners/sepa-customer-platform/doc/architecture/decisions/0009-custom-frontend-application-backstage-users.md

 ## Context and Problem Statement

 Microsoft Dynamics CRM has been proposed as the system to manage contacts, accounts & permits (cases) for the CCP prototype.
-Back stage users (SEPA modellers, registry, officers, Users should be able to recognise that the service is provided by SEPA (styling) and the interface should be sufficiently customisable to support a good user experience.
+The interface used by back stage users (SEPA modellers, registry, officers, regulators) to process tasks and actions against permits should be sufficiently customisable to support a good user experience.

-A custom frontend application has also been proposed for the front stage users (applicants).

 ## Decision Drivers